Are you trying to decide between Gravity Forms vs Contact Form 7 vs WPForms?

 As well as dragging fields left to right, you can also drag fields up and down.
 And if you want to make a multi

 To learn more about the form builder, you can take the WPForms Challenge.
-The Challenge is like a wizard: it’ll step you through the most important areas so you can easily find what you need.
+The Challenge is like a Setup Wizard.
+It’ll step you through the most important areas so you can easily find what you need.

 (There’s also a 5-minute timer for the Challenge, which is just for fun!)

 In fact, making a simple contact form with WPForms takes a lot less than 5 minutes.
 That includes the time you need to publish it!

-(ep: WPForms even creates the page for your form!
+WPForms even creates the page for your form.

 With WPForms, you don’t have to jump to another site and read through tons of docs to figure out the basics.
 It’s easy to use, and easy to learn.

 How to Add a Form to WordPress: Gravity Forms vs Contact Form 7 vs WPForms

 Now it’s time to publish your form in WordPress.
 There are a few different ways to do this.
 Which form builder will make it easy?